DionnaW/SBA320/README.md

 having firebase errors at deploy checking to see if importing the firebase config will cure this issue that didn't help so i'm goin to expose my firebase imfo to se if that works!
-It didn't work so i fetched a pokemon api for the sake of the project AND we actually have a pikachu flavor so.....WIN WIN!
+It didn't work so i fetched a pokemon api for the sake of the project AND we actually have a pikachu flavor so.....WIN WIN! well site is still not working properly, so i created a netlify.toml file for my root directory and a _redirect file for my public directory